• Skip to main content

 I will share the tools I use when weaving baskets and some alternatives for those who want to test basket weaving before taking the full plunge.

-You can find basket weaving tools and tool kits in my Etsy shop, Textile Indie Supplies.
+You can find basket weaving tools and tool kits in the Textile Indie Shop.

 For a complete guide to all Textile Indie’s basket weaving posts and videos, visit the main Basket Weaving Page.